bluehacks2019/thetechcrusaders/README.md

 		This is to change the information and the profile picture of the user.

 	5.4 Refresh Map
-		To refresh the map for some instances that the GPS location doesnít reliable to the internet connection of the mobile phone
+		To refresh the map for some instances that the GPS location doesn‚Äôt reliable to the internet connection of the mobile phone

 6. Rescuer Map